cloudyr/MTurkR/README.md

 Amazon provides [a helpful chart for deciding whether an API client (like MTurkR) is useful for yor project](https://requester.mturk.com/tour/choose_the_right_tool).

+As a supplemental feature to MTurkR, there is also a graphical user interface available for the package.
+A simple, command-line version of this is available using the `wizard.simple()` function in MTurkR.
+A more advanced GUI, built using Tcl/tk is available in [**MTurkRGUI**](https://github.com/leeper/MTurkRGUI) package.

 ## Installation ##

 [![CRAN Version](http://www.r-pkg.org/badges/version/MTurkR)](http://cran.r-project.org/package=MTurkR)